 Whilst the average age to be married in the UK passed 35 for the first time in early 2018, from a parent’s perspective a beloved child will always be the most worthy recipient of advice and guidance.
 Following the announcement the betrothed will be caught up in unending ‘wedmin’ and many couples prefer to plan the big day themselves, but with marriage being so much more than celebrations on the day, parents can play a vital role by having one eye on the future.
 Marriage changes the legal and financial status of a person, and having an overview of the significant issues that arise when a couple tie the knot can be an important gift that a parent can give their child.

-Although we are entirely independent advisers, we hold relationships with specialists across a wide range of disciplines in order to provide clients with a truly holistic service.
+We hold relationships with specialists across a wide range of disciplines in order to provide clients with a truly holistic service.
 In this article, we are pleased to introduce Patricia Milner, Private Client and Tax Partner at Withers LLP, to explore this topic further by looking at the key tax and legal areas to consider upon your child’s engagement.

 Prior to getting married, you should encourage your child to think about their Will.
 This is particularly important if they already have a Will in place, as an existing Will will be revoked on marriage (unless it was made in contemplation of the marriage).
 Even if they do not have a Will in place, for many people, engagement signifies the next step in a relationship and your child will likely therefore want to ensure that their future spouse will inherit some or all of their estate.
 We can advise on a range of succession planning options, ensuring that your child has thought about and provided for all eventualities.
 It may not, for instance, be suitable for your child’s fiancé to inherit everything outright.
 Instead, it may be wiser for them to only inherit part of the estate, or to only have a right to the income ensuring that the remainder of the estate is kept for the benefit of any children.